not-yet-awesome-rust/not-yet-awesome-rust/README.md

 * DDS library [wiki](https://en.wikipedia.org/wiki/Data_Distribution_Service)

 #### Geospatial Information Systems
-* OGC standards - multiple crates for standards for encoding, sharing or manipulating geospatial data [link](http://www.opengeospatial.org/standards)
+* OGC standards - multiple crates for standards for encoding, sharing or manipulating geospatial data [link](http://www.opengeospatial.org/standards).
+There's already a create for GeoJSON but none of the others appear to have crates.
-* Low level GIS functions - rust aternative to [GDAL](http://www.gdal.org/)
+* More complete GDAL wrapper (or pure rust alternative). (rust-gdal)[https://github.com/georust/rust-gdal] is an incomplete wrapper so needs work

 #### Geometry
 * [PCL](http://pointclouds.org/) equivalent - point clouds, essential 3D geometry functions
 * Voxel library, operations and representation of voxel data.
+There are some efforts but none look suitable for working on domains like medical data, more geared towards game development.

 #### Mathematics
 * Designing low latency DSP algorithms suitable for embedded use (common filters, analysis functions)